onelogin/onelogin-python-aws-assume-role/README.md

 Where:

- * app_id Onelogin AWS integration app id
- * subdomain Needs to be set to the correct subdomain for your AWS integration
- * username The email address that is used to authenticate against Onelogin
- * profile The AWS profile to use in ~/.aws/credentials
  * duration Desired AWS Credential Duration
  * aws_region AWS region to use
  * aws_account_id AWS account id to be used